MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-network-security-groups-with-tags.md

 - You have Windows Server 2025 or later.
 For more information, see [Get started with Windows Server](/windows-server/get-started/get-started-with-windows-server).

-- You have Network Controller installed.
+- You have a Network Controller installed.
 For more information, see how to [Deploy an SDN infrastructure using SDN Express](sdn-express.md?context=/windows-server/context/windows-server-edge-networking).

 - You have a logical network or a virtual network to use.
 For more information, see how to [Create a logical network](./tenant-logical-networks.md?context=/windows-server/context/windows-server-failover-clustering) or [Create a virtual network](./tenant-virtual-networks.md?context=/windows-server/context/windows-server-failover-clustering).